 The College of Education (COE) is following guidance by the Vice President for Research (VPR) to restart research.
 The VPR has worked with the Associate Deans for Research to develop a multi-level approach to manage access to research offices and laboratories and to shared/core facilities for human subjects and animal research.
-For a description of each Research Level, please download the Resuming Research Operations at UT-Austin PDF from the VPR's COVID-19 site.
-For additional information about restarting research, you should download the PI Research Restart Toolkit PDF on the VPR's website
+For a description of each Research Level, please download the Resuming Research Plans and Levels at UT-Austin PDF from the VPR's Research Restart website.

 - Research Restart Committee

 The College of Education has convened a Research Restart Committee.
-This committee, headed by the interim Associate Dean for Research & Graduate Studies (ADRGS) includes the Chairs from all five COE departments, the Director of Data, Assessment, and Evaluation, the KHE Executive Assistant, and two members who are appointed as Building Coordinators and who will work with the interim ADRGS to monitor occupancy in the two COE on-campus buildings.
-The Building Coordinator for Bellmont Hall is Mandy Salinas and for the Sánchez Building Coordinator is Tino Garza.
+This committee, headed by the Associate Dean for Research & Graduate Studies, includes the chairs from all five COE departments; the director of Data, Assessment, and Evaluation; the Kinesiology and Health Education executive assistant; and two Building Coordinators who will work with the ADRGS to monitor occupancy in the two COE on-campus buildings.
+The building coordinators are Mandy Salinas for Bellmont Hall and John Smart for the Sánchez Building.